-- 1. Participation (active and passive) (10%) - 2.
-Panel of Experts (30%) - 3.
+- 1. Participation (10%) - 2.
+Class Presentation (30%) - 3.
 Midterm Exam (30%) - 4.
 Final Exam (30%) Section 5 [Additional Information] Standards of Personal and Academic Conduct Personal Conduct: Please refrain from any personal conduct that infringes upon the rights of other students, faculty, or staff.
 Examples of other unacceptable behavior includes, among other things, interrupting others during class discussions, making rude and/or abusive comments, coming to class late, and leaving class early.
-Electronic Devices: Please refrain from using laptop computers, cell phones, iPods, iPads, e-books, video games, tape recorders, digital cameras, video cameras, etc. in class without permission.
+Electronic Devices: As a general rule, please refrain from using lap top computers, iPads, smart phones/cell phones\, iPods, e-books, video games, tape recorders, digital cameras, video cameras, etc. during class.
 Such usage in the form of multi-tasking rarely adds to the classroom experience at the time and is also distracting to other students.
-Academic Cheating: The best advice here is don't do it!
+Taking photos and video infringes upon the right to privacy and portrait rights.
+If your personal situation requires the use of a personal computer, iPad or other similar devices in class, with the permission of the KGU administration and/or the Professor, it will be allowed under the following conditions: - a) you must inform the Professor in person and via e-mail of your request; - b) you cannot access non-class materials during the class period; - c) you must sit in the front row; - d) your usage of such devices will be monitored; - e) if you break any of these rules even once you will no longer be allowed to use such devices Academic Cheating: The best advice here is don't do it!
 So there is no misunderstanding about the nature of cheating or our university's policies, I provide the KGU Center for International Education and Asian Studies Program official policy: The Asian Studies Program takes very seriously any incident of academic cheating.
 Cheating is unfair to students who work honestly, and compromises both the learning and evaluation processes.
 Academic cheating includes, but is not limited to, plagiarism (using previously published work without properly acknowledging the source, including that available on the internet); submitting work done in collusion with a student or someone else in a manner not authorized by the instructor; misconduct on an examination, or any other attempt to dishonestly pass off another's work as one's own or otherwise create an unfair academic advantage.
 The penalties for academic cheating may include failure on the assignment [and] failure in the course.
+The use of Artificial Intelligence (A.I.) on any assignment or exam is strictly prohibited.
+Any use of A.I. will be considered plagiarism and thus cheating.